Rose Bay, New South Wales, Australia 1942 – Sydney 2013

 London, Greater London, England

-Technique: screenprint, printed in colour, from multiple stencils
+Materials & Technique: prints, ink; paper screenprint, printed in colour inks, from multiple stencils

 Impression: undesignated impression as issued